-Measures required to comply with state and federal regulations related to emissions from thermal generating plants could result in increased capital expenditures and operating costs and reduce generating capacity, which could adversely affect the Company's results of operations.
+Measures required to comply with state and federal regulations related to air emissions and water discharges from thermal generating plants could result in increased capital expenditures and operating costs and reduce generating capacity, which could adversely affect the Company's results of operations.

-The Company is subject to state and federal requirements concerning emissions from thermal generation plants.
-For additional information, see "Environmental Matters" in Item 1-"Business."
-These requirements could adversely affect the Company's results of operations by requiring (i) the installation of additional emissions controls at the Company's generating plants, which could result in increased capital expenditures and (ii) changes to PGE's operations that could increase operating costs and reduce generating capacity.
+The Company is subject to state and federal requirements concerning air emissions and water discharges from thermal generation plants.
+For additional information, see the Environmental Matters section in Item 1.-"Business."
+These requirements could adversely affect the Company's results of operations by requiring (i) the installation of additional air emissions and water discharge controls at the Company's generating plants, which could result in increased capital expenditures and (ii) changes to PGE's operations that could increase operating costs and reduce generating capacity.

 Adverse capital market performance could result in reductions in the fair value of benefit plan assets and increase the Company's liabilities related to such plans.
-Sustained declines in the fair value of the plans' assets could result in significant increases in funding requirements, adversely affecting PGE's liquidity and results of operations.
+Sustained declines in the fair value of the plans' assets could result in significant increases in funding requirements, which could adversely affect PGE's liquidity and results of operations.

 Performance of the capital markets affects the value of assets that are held in trust to satisfy future obligations under the Company's defined benefit pension plan.
 Sustained adverse market performance could result in lower rates of return for these assets than projected by the Company and could increase PGE's funding requirements related to the pension plan.
 Additionally, changes in interest rates affect the Company's liabilities under the pension plan.
 As interest rates decrease, the Company's liabilities increase, potentially requiring additional funding.
-In 2011, discount rates used to value the pension plan declined substantially.
-This decline, combined with an increased actuarial loss related to prior year asset under performance, contributed to an increase in pension plan's underfunded status from \$77 million as of December 31, 2010 to \$147 million as of December 31, 2011.
+In 2012, discount rates used to value the pension plan declined substantially.
+This decline, combined with an increased actuarial loss related to prior year asset under performance, contributed to an increase in the pension plan's underfunded status from \$147 million as of December 31, 2011 to \$191 million as of December 31, 2012.